 The Role of Water Treatment

-Water treatment plays a crucial role in ensuring that the tap water we consume is safe, clean, and free from harmful contaminants.
-It involves a series of processes designed to remove impurities and microorganisms, making the water suitable for drinking and everyday use.
+Water treatment is crucial to ensure that the tap water we consume is safe and clean.
+It includes several processes to remove impurities and microorganisms.

 From Source to Tap